 Procedure to claim tax deduction of investment

-Subject to the Qualifying Application, Investors will be entitled to deduct the full amount of their investment in Alumni from their taxable income in the tax year ending 29 February 2017
+Subject to the Qualifying Application, Investors will be entitled to deduct the full amount of their investment in Alumni from their taxable income in the tax year the investment is made.

 A certificate to substantiate a claim for tax deduction will be sent to investors within 6 weeks of the closing date.